iiasa/CWatM/docu/setup.rst

 Python version
 **************

+NEW from 2019 on:
-Requirements are a 64 bit `Python 2.7.x version <https://www.python.org/downloads/release/python-2712/>`_
+Requirements are a 64 bit `Python 3.7.x version <https://www.python.org/downloads/release/python-372/>`_

+Reason for this step:

+* Python 2.7 support ends in 2019
+* We will be able to provide a better error handling
+* We are able to provide an executable of CWATM for Windows

 .. warning:: a 32 bit version is not able to handle the data requirements!

+.. warning:: From 2019 on we are changing to Python37.
+We do not provide further support for Python 2.7

 Libraries
 *********